vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

--- remove observables in signal hub, use typed event?

 - add animation to member_moved

 - maybe playback does not create new events, it only broadcasts into the channel